mroth/sse-bench/README.md

 ** UNFINISHED WORK IN PROGRESS, NOT ACTUALLY ON NPM JUST YET! **

 # sse-bench
-Benchmark Server-Sent Events Endpoints.
+Benchmarks Server-Sent Events Endpoints.
+Normal HTTP benchmarking tools test for the wrong things for this use case.

-Fires up a bunch of clients that will hit a list of one or more endpoints.
+This fires up a bunch of clients that will hit a list of one or more endpoints.
-These clients behave like normal `EventSource` browser clients, e.g. they will attempt to reconnect when disconnected.
+These clients behave like normal `EventSource` browser clients, e.g. they will attempt to stay connected as long as possible and reconnect when disconnected.

-Stats-wise, this mostly looks at msgs received per client per second, since that's where I have seen breakdowns on my servers.
+Stats-wise, this mostly looks at msgs received per client per second and latency to open new connections under load, since that's where I have seen breakdowns on my servers.
 Please add functionality and send pull requests!

-Remember to set ulimit!
+P.S.
+Remember to set ulimit -n !

 ### Installation

     npm install -g sse-bench

+(Once it's released anyhow!
+In the meantime, grab source and `npm link`.)

 ### Usage